ofajs/ofa-v4-docs/docs/en/index.md

 ## ofa.js Packaged Based on Web Components

-### Enter the new era, Web Components are widely supported.
+### Enter the new generation, Web Components are widely supported.
 Try ofa.js and see if it suits you.

 <support-platforms></support-platforms>